vafagh/PowerPinger/README_FIXED.md

 ## 🏆 Acknowledgments

-- Inspired by the need to understand network connectivity patterns
+- Inspired by the need to understand network filtering and security mechanisms
-- Built for researchers studying network access restrictions
+- Built for researchers studying network restrictions
-- Dedicated to promoting network transparency and analysis
+- Dedicated to promoting internet freedom and transparency

 ---

-**⭐ If this project helps you understand or analyze network filtering patterns, please consider starring the repository!**
+**⭐ If this project helps you understand network filtering and security mechanisms, please consider starring the repository!**